Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step2.md

 ### Required Files

-The folder `one-off-dyno` includes a quite minimal setup required for a one-off-dyno.
+The folder [one-off-dyno in our GitHub repository](https://github.com/felix-seifert/serverless-on-heroku/tree/main/one-off-dyno) includes a quite minimal setup required for a one-off-dyno.

--   The `Procfile` file specifies to reach the dyno via the name `serverless` and what to execute on the command line when it is started.
+-   The [`Procfile`](https://github.com/felix-seifert/serverless-on-heroku/blob/main/one-off-dyno/Procfile) file specifies to reach the dyno via the name `serverless` and what to execute on the command line when it is started.
 We decided to run a Python script.
 You can also implement some other code which finds to an end (no specific framework needed).
 -   We chose to use a [Python script](https://github.com/felix-seifert/serverless-on-heroku/blob/main/one-off-dyno/serverless-task.py) for our processing logic which can be modified to suit your needs.
 -   As we chose to execute a Python script, we need have a [`requirements.txt`](https://github.com/felix-seifert/serverless-on-heroku/blob/main/one-off-dyno/requirements.txt).
 If there are no dependencies which the system has to install before executing the script, this file can also be empty.

 The following paragraphs describe on how to implement these files and run them as a one-off dyno on Heroku.